d-m-bailey/sky130_ajc_ip__brownout/README.md

 .include $PDK_ROOT/$PDK/libs.ref/sky130_fd_sc_hd/spice/sky130_fd_sc_hd.spice
 ```

+2. Manually delete the bulk node 'avss' connection of the pnp device in the xschem netlist `sky130_ajc_ip__brownout_lvs.xschem`.

+Search for this line in the file:
+`XQ1 avss avss net7 avss sky130_fd_pr__pnp_05v5_W0p68L0p68 m=1`

+and change it to the following:

+`XQ1 avss avss net7 sky130_fd_pr__pnp_05v5_W0p68L0p68 m=1`

+This step is necessary because the 'combined' models of the sky130 pdk uses a 4-port connection to sky130_fd_pr__pnp_05v5_W0p68L0p68, but Magic only extracts 3 ports, so we manually delete the bulk node (4th port).

-2. Extract the layout in Magic using the following commands in the Tcl interpreter:
+3. Extract the layout in Magic using the following commands in the Tcl interpreter:

 ```
 extract all